ShadeuserFashion/node/deps/uv/docs/src/design.rst

 #.
 Close callbacks are called.
 If a handle was closed by calling :c:func:`uv_close` it will
    get the close callback called.

 #.
-Special case in case the loop was run with ``UV_RUN_ONCE``, as it implies forward progress.
-   It's possible that no I/O callbacks were fired after blocking for I/O, but some time has passed so there might be timers which are due, those timers get their callbacks called.
+The loop concept of 'now' is updated.

 #.
+Due timers are run.
+Note that 'now' is not updated again until the next loop iteration.
+   So if a timer became due while other timers were being processed, it won't be run until the following event loop iteration.

+#.
 Iteration ends.
 If the loop was run with ``UV_RUN_NOWAIT`` or ``UV_RUN_ONCE`` modes the
-   iteration is ended and :c:func:`uv_run` will return.
-If the loop was run with ``UV_RUN_DEFAULT`` it will contionue from the start if it's asill *alive*, otherwise it will also end.
+   iteration ends and :c:func:`uv_run` will return.
+If the loop was run with ``UV_RUN_DEFAULT`` it will continue from the start if it's still *alive*, otherwise it will also end.

 .. important::